COVID-19, vaccinations, and tinnitus: What’s the connection?

 Late in October 2020, Paula Wheeler, who lives in central Kentucky, came down with COVID-19—a severe case that led to high fever, pneumonia, time in the hospital, and week after week of rolling symptoms.
 Five months after her initial diagnosis, Wheeler first noticed the tinnitus.

 The ringing in her ears is a bit like the buzz of an old-time TV, Wheeler says.
 It’s unrelenting.
 “I've got that in my head in both ears all the time,” she says.

 Wheeler isn’t alone in experiencing tinnitus after recovering from COVID-19.

-In a 2021 systematic review of hearing-related symptoms post-coronavirus, nearly 15 percent of patients reported tinnitus, although this figure may be an overestimate, per the study authors, it raises the question of whether COVID-19 might cause tinnitus.
+In a 2021 systematic review of hearing-related symptoms post-coronavirus, nearly 15 percent of patients reported tinnitus.
+Although this figure may be an overestimate, per the study authors, it raises the question of whether COVID-19 might cause tinnitus.

 What is tinnitus, exactly?

 Tinnitus is typically described as ringing in the ears, but as Wheeler notes, it can also present as buzzing or other sounds.
-This unpleasant sensation is common: About 45 million Americans are affected by tinnitus at some point in their life, per the American Tinnitus Association.
+This unpleasant sensation is common: About 10 percent of American adults are affected by tinnitus at some point in their life, per the American Tinnitus Association.

 There’s no cure for tinnitus, although treatments, which vary depending on the cause of the symptom, can help.

 So, does COVID-19 cause tinnitus?

-Here’s what we know: The novel coronavirus affects other organs and systems beyond the respiratory system, says Kevin Munro, Au.D., professor of audiology at the UK's Manchester Center for Audiology and Deafness and senior author of the 2021 systematic review on the evidence around COVID-19 and hearing symptoms.
+Here’s what we know: The novel coronavirus affects other organs and systems beyond the respiratory system, says Kevin Munro, Au.D., professor of audiology at the UK's Manchester Center for Audiology and Deafness.
+He was senior author of the 2021 systematic review on the evidence around COVID-19 and hearing symptoms.

 In December 2020, Munro examined the literature on COVID-19 and hearing.
-This led to the systematic review, which found an estimated:
+This led to a systematic review of 28 stuidies, which found an estimated: